bowhan/piPipes/README.md

 6. To wrap bash scripts for multi-threading, **piper** utilizes `ParaFly` from [Trinity](http://trinityrnaseq.sourceforge.net/). **piper** also learns the `touch` trick for job resuming from [Trinity](http://trinityrnaseq.sourceforge.net/).

-7. To determine the version of FastQ, **piper** uses `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/).
-We have modified it in a way that the program exits as soon as the version of FastQ has been determined.
-The modified code can be found in the `bin` folder.
+7. To determine the version of FastQ, **piper** uses `SolexaQA.pl` from [SolexaQA](http://solexaqa.sourceforge.net/). **Piper** have modified it in a way that the program exits as soon as the version of FastQ has been determined.
+The modified code can be found in the `bin` directory.

-8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) to assign alignments to different genomic annotations.
+8. **piper** uses [BEDtools](https://github.com/bowhan/bedtools.git) to assign alignments to different genomic annotations (gene, transposon, piRNA cluster, et al.).
 In small RNA pipeline, we made a slightly modification on `intersectBed.cpp` to accommodate a special BED format used in the pipeline.
 The modified code can be found in the `src/third_party` folder.
-A statically compiled binary, which has been renamed as `bedtools_piper` to avoid confusion with the original one, can be found in the `bin`.
+A statically compiled binary, which has been renamed as `bedtools_piper` to avoid confusion with the original one, can be found in the `bin` directory.

 ***
 ### C/C++
-**piper** ships with statically compiled linux x86_64 binaries for its own C++ codes and all the other tools written in C/C++.
+**Piper** comes with statically compiled linux x86_64 binaries for its own C++ scripts and the other tools written in C/C++.
 Ideally, the users don't need to do any compiling.
-But if the static versions do not work in your system, please install them and move the binaries to the `bin`.
-For BEDtools, please install the one in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper` For your convenience, the source codes of all C/C++ tools have been included as tar ball.
-Some of piper C++ codes utilizes *C++11* features and *Boost* libraries.
-It is recommended to install relatively new [GCC](http://gcc.gnu.org/) and [Boost](http://www.boost.org/users/download/) if compiling needs to be done.
+But if the static versions do not work in your system, exemplified by the error message "kernel too old", please compile them from src and move the binaries to the `bin`.
+Please install **BEDtools**, using the source code in the `third_party` directory and rename it as `bedtools_piper` in the `bin` directory of `piper`.
+Most of **piper's** C++ code utilizes *C++11* features and *Boost* library.
+It is recommended to install relatively new [GCC](http://gcc.gnu.org/) and [Boost](http://www.boost.org/users/download/) for compiling them.
 ***
 ### Python/Cython
-**For MACS[8] and HTSeq-count[13], the users will need to install them and make them available in the `$PATH`.**
+**For MACS2 and HTSeq-count, the users will need to install them and make them available in their `$PATH`.**
 *We cannot find a good way to ship the ready-to-use Cython code.
 Without `htseq-count`, `piper rna/deg/cage` won't be able to make transcripts/transposon counting using genomic coordinates.
-But it will still perform other functions of the pipeline as well as quantification using Cufflinks and eXpress.
+But it will still perform other functions of the pipeline, including quantification using Cufflinks and eXpress.
 Without `macs2`, `piper chip/chip2` won't work at all*.
 ***
 ### R
-For R packages that are unavailable in the user's system, the installation is performed in the `piper install` process.
+For R packages that are unavailable in the user's system, the installation is performed during the `piper install` process.
 They will be installed in the same directory as the pipeline in case the user doesn't have write permission in the R installation directory.
 ***

 ### Genome Annotation
-Due to the limitation on the size of the files on github, the genome sequence, annotation files are to be downloaded from somewhere else and reformatted to accommodate the pipeline. **piper** uses [iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) and provides `piper install` to download iGenome genomes and organize the files to be used by the pipeline (see below).
+Due to the limitation on the size of the files on github, the genome sequence, most annotation files are to be downloaded from somewhere else and reformatted to accommodate the pipeline. **piper** uses [iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) and provides `piper install` to download iGenome genomes and organize the files to be used by the pipeline (see below).
 ***

 ##USAGE